PhaserArray/moodle-tweaks/README.md

 # moodle-extension
 School project.
-An extension that tweaks my school's Moodle environment, untested but likely compatible with others too.
+An extension that tweaks my school's Moodle environment, tested using it and https://school.moodledemo.net.